maantjemol/E-meeuw/documentation/webserver.md

 # Webserver
 The HTTPs server will establish a secure TCP connection from the webserver to the browser.
-The webserver consists of the class `HTTP_Server()` from the file `mailserver.py` and other classes and methods from the file `server_lib.py`
+The webserver consists of the class `HTTP_Server()` from the file `mailserver.py` and other classes and methods from the file `server_lib.py`.

+#

+# Contents of `server_lib.py`
 ## class Response()
 A Class to build a HTTP response message.
 We pass the arguments `status`, `data`, `contentType` and `cookies`.
 Here, `data` refers to our webpages.
 Furthermore, `contentType` defaults to `"text/html"` and  `cookies` is set to an empty list.